-The other longstanding tenant during the early years of the Swedish American Hall was a shoe store, sometimes named as Svea Shoes, operated by Charles Anderson at the 2172 Market Street storefront.
-City directories show Anderson as operating the shoe store from at least 1909 through 1925.
+The other longstanding tenant during the early years of the Swedish American Hall was a shoe store, sometimes named as Svea Shoes, at the 2172 Market Street storefront.
+The shop was opened in early 1908 by C. J. Larson, who resided nearby 2079 15th Street.
+City directories, however, show Charles Anderson as operating the shoe store from at least 1909 through 1925.
 By 1929, the store had been taken over by Charles Leandro, and apparently closed during the early 1930s when it was replaced by a delicatessen known as "Nordic Health Foods."
-Another important figure in the Swedish American Hall's operation was Charles Ramberg, who served as a lifelong superintendant of the Swedish Hall from its beginning in 1907 until his death in 1935.73
+Another important figure in the Swedish American Hall's operation was Charles Ramberg, who served as a lifelong superintendent of the Swedish Hall from its beginning in 1907 until his death in 1935.